 Locking mechanisms attachment methods and strain relief configuration choices.

 Conformity to environmental control and recycling/pollution standards

 Extract of or link to official specification documents

 Because parts engineers and librarians are not just people too, they are pivotal to your success.

 Simple five level elevator plan.

-The customer I was visiting has guidelines for different levels of completeness of for their library data supporting multiple projects in multiple locations.
+The customer I was visiting has guidelines for different levels of completeness of their library data supporting multiple projects in multiple locations.
 This is a handy way of breaking down the tasks so that the workflow steps are more manageable.
 Tasks can be split between locations and resources.
-Librarian task can be split so blocks of data creation and maintenance can be separated out and resourced with temporary librarians.
+Librarian task can be split so blocks of data creation and maintenance can be separated out and resourced with temporary help.
 Per project this perspective helps you to get to a believable % of task complete measurement.
 The levels provide a simple way of organizing and executing harness component data management and infer the metrics which will be used to track progress.